Free State baseball coach Mike Hill announces retirement

 But next year, the Firebirds will have their first season without Hill after he announced his retirement on Monday on social media.
 Hill’s announcement came two days after the 2026 Free State season ended in the state tournament in Wichita, where the Firebirds finished as the state runners-up in 2026 after winning the state tournament the year prior.

 In total, Hill has spent over 30 years coaching baseball in Lawrence and has led Free State since the school’s first year in 1998.
-Under his tutelage, the Firebirds have been consistently at the top of the state, reaching the state tournament 16 times including eight in a row.
+Under his tutelage, the Firebirds have been consistently at the top of the state, reaching the state tournament 16 times, including eight in a row.
 Before winning the state tournament in 2025, the Firebirds had finished third in back-to-back seasons.

 In his announcement, Hill stated that he “owe(s) much to the coaches I have been honored to share the dugout with over the years” and that he is “indebted to each player I have had the honor to coach.”

 In comments under the retirement announcement, former players, assistant coaches under Hill and opposing coaches across Kansas praised Hill and his impact.
+Hill says he has a lot of phone calls and text messages to sift through from the outpouring of support and appreciation he’s received.